Tag Archives: Sam Mendes

 I’ll start this post by saying that my favourite James Bond film of all time remains the massively thrilling Casino Royale (2006).
 How does this bode with the fact that this is a post about Spectre?
 Not exactly very well but not absolutely disastrous either.

 As the second Bond film directed by Sam Mendes, Spectre succeeds in providing most, if not all of those wonderful thrills synonymous with Craig’s Bond.
-Thrills that include great action sequences, beautiful cinematography, style, a wonderful sense of Britishness, great musical score, camera work, dialogue, etc. The only downside is that Casino Royale and Skyfall both do all of those things, just and better.
+Thrills that include great action sequences, beautiful cinematography, style, a wonderful sense of Britishness, a great musical score, camera work, dialogue, etc. The only downside is that Casino Royale and Skyfall both do all of those things, but better.

 Spectre (2015), Lea Seydoux